My company needs to provide a copy of it certificate of incorporation, its accounts, memorandum and articles of association, etc

 I can obtain a certificate of good standing directly from the Registrar of Companies, either using:

 - a same day service.
 The cost is £50 per a certificate.
 A certificate ordered before 2pm will available for collection by 5pm from the London office of the Registrar of Companies.
 If ordered after 2pm, it is available next working day.
+But this service is currently suspended because of COVID 19.

 Points to note